LinusGro/MentorPi_ris/README.md

     - rqt (e.g. `rqt_graph` )
     - For more information, see the ROS2 documentation: https://docs.ros.org/en/jazzy/index.html
  - basic knowledge about mobile robots
-    - will be teached in the lecture
+    - will be taught in the lecture
     - kinematic model of mecanum wheel drive robot (see https://www.youtube.com/watch?v=gnSW2QpkGXQ or https://www.youtube.com/watch?v=Xrc0l4TDnyw&t=91s
     - basic functionality of an IMU, LIDAR and encoders
 - General coding advice: Don't copy paste commands blindfold.
 Try to understand what's the purpose of the command and also read what happens in the console output (especially, when there are errors).
 ChatGPT can be a great help in explaining the functionality of commands, interpreting error messages, and assisting with debugging.
 However, **ChatGPT does not replace a thinking brain sitting in front of the laptop**, and you should always try to understand what you are typing into the console and why.